DualBrain/QB64/games.md

 **GX Game Engine**

-[GX](https://github.com/boxgaming/gx) is a basic game engine... literally.
+GX is a basic game engine... literally.
 This is a Game(G) Engine(X) built with and for QB64.
-GX supports basic 2D gaming: platformer, top-down, etc.... you know, classic NES/SNES type games.
+GX supports basic 2D gaming: platformer, top-down, etc.... you know, classic NES/SNES type games. • [GitHub](https://github.com/boxgaming/gx)

 ### Incomplete/Abandoned?